 Brands and forest product buyers with corporate sustainability objectives want to do their best to ensure their purchasing decisions are ethically and ecologically responsible.

 In today’s competitive marketplace, no one wants their product or corporate image associated with species extinction, illegal logging, habitat destruction or the trampling of aboriginal and community rights.

 Purchasing certified forest products is a key item in the sustainability portfolio, offering varying degrees of assurance of responsible harvesting and respectful practices depending on the certification scheme.

 The critical factor to know is that not all certifications are alike.

-The Forest Stewardship Council (FSC) label carries a much greater degree of assurance than that of other certification schemes such as Sustainable Forest Initiative (SFI) and Programme for the Endorsement of Forest Certification (PEFC).
+The Forest Stewardship Council (FSC) label carries a much greater degree of assurance than that of other certification schemes.
 Here’s why.

 FSC is the best choice